KLOS: Meruelo Media era

-Former KROQ-FM morning personality Kevin Ryder, half of the iconic duo Kevin & Bean, joined KLOS in afternoons on February 18, 2021.
+Former KROQ-FM morning personality Kevin Ryder, half of the iconic duo Kevin & Bean, joined KLOS in the afternoons on February 18, 2021.
 Co-hosting Kevin & Sluggo, he reunited with Doug "Sluggo" Roberts after having worked together previously at KROQ and KZZP in Phoenix.
+Kevin and Sluggo were given their walking papers on September 6, 2024.

+On April 1, 2025, KLOS briefly stunted with yacht rock branded as 95.5 So'Cal's Yacht Rock as an April Fools Day joke.

 HD Radio

 KLOS broadcasts in HD Radio with three digital subchannels: